dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-custom-settings.md

 # How to configure custom device settings in Intune Azure preview

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

+## When to use custom settings

+Custom device settings can be useful when Intune doesn't have the settings you want to configure built-in, and available from other device profiles.
+Custom settings are configured differently for each platform.
+For example, with Android and Windows devices, you can specify Open Mobile Alliance Uniform Resource Identifier (OMA-URI) values to control features on devices.
+For Apple devices, you can import a file you created with the [Apple Configurator](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344?mt=12).

 Use the information in this topic to learn the basics about configuring profiles with custom settings, and then read further topics for each platform to learn about device specifics.